Antergos/MediaWriter/README.md

 ## Translation

-If you want to help with translating Antergos Media Writer, please visit our [Zanata project page](https://antergos.zanata.org/iteration/view/mediawriter/master).
+If you want to help with translating Antergos Media Writer, please visit our [Transifex project page](https://www.transifex.com/faidoc/antergos/mediawriter).

-Information about the individual Antergos flavors are retrieved from the websites and translated as a separate project.